-Sickle cell anemia (sickle cell disease) is caused by an autosomal recessive single gene defect in the beta chain of hemoglobin (HbA), which results in production of sickle cell hemoglobin (HbS).
-Other forms of sickle cell disease may occur if HbS is inherited from one parent and another abnormal hemoglobin or beta thalassemia is inherited from the other parent (e.g., HbSB-thal or HbSC).
-Sickle cell anemia is associated with varying degrees of anemia, red cell hemolysis, and obstruction of small blood capillaries causing painful crises, damage to major organs, and increased vulnerability to severe infections.
+Sickle cell anemia is caused by an autosomal recessive single gene defect in the beta chain of hemoglobin, which results in production of sickle cell hemoglobin (HbS).
+Other forms of sickle cell disease may occur if HbS is inherited from one parent and another abnormal hemoglobin, or beta thalassemia, is inherited from the other parent (e.g., HbSC or HbSB thalassemia).
+Sickle cell disease is associated with varying degrees of anemia, red cell hemolysis, and obstruction of small blood capillaries causing painful crises, damage to major organs, and increased vulnerability to severe infections.
 Sickle cell trait occurs if HbS is inherited from one parent and the normal HbA from the other.

 History and exam